Leviticus 9

 Introduction

-Leviticus 9 is the climax of everything that has been built since Exodus 25, when God first instructed Moses to build a tabernacle so that he might dwell among his people.
+Leviticus 9 brings to completion the sequence that began in Exodus 25, when God first instructed Moses to build a tabernacle so that he might dwell among his people.
 The tabernacle has been constructed (Exodus 35-40), the sacrificial system has been prescribed (Leviticus 1-7), and Aaron and his sons have been consecrated through a seven-day ordination ceremony (Leviticus 8).
 Now, on the eighth day — the day after the ordination is complete — Aaron steps forward to serve as high priest for the first time.
 The entire chapter builds toward a single moment: will God accept this arrangement?
 Will he actually come to dwell among sinful people who approach him through blood sacrifice?
-The answer arrives in a blaze of divine fire.
+The answer arrives as fire from God's presence.

 The chapter follows a careful liturgical sequence.
 First, Moses gives instructions for the sacrifices that both Aaron and the people must bring (vv.
 1-7).
 Then Aaron performs his own sin offering and burnt offering (vv.
 8-14), followed by the people's sin offering, burnt offering, grain offering, and peace offering (vv.
 15-21).
 Finally, Aaron blesses the people, Moses and Aaron enter and exit the Tent of Meeting, and the glory of the LORD appears — with fire consuming the offerings on the altar (vv.
 22-24).
 The order of sacrifices is theologically significant: sin must be dealt with first, then total consecration is offered, and only then can fellowship with God be enjoyed.
 This chapter validates the entire sacrificial system and confirms that God has chosen to be present with Israel.